-In 2013, the Foundation expanded its office premises to support growth of the Foundation.
+The Foundation expanded its office premises to support growth of the Foundation.
 As a result, the Foundation allocated the relevant portion of the occupancy costs incurred to program costs based on the following:

-- Floor premises occupied by departments involved in charitable activities were either fully allocated to program costs or allocated using percentage of time spent and effort expended by such employees on program related activities. - Floor premises of common areas and support departments were allocated as non-program costs.
+- Floor premises occupied by departments involved in charitable activities were either fully allocated to program costs or allocated using percentage of time spent and effort expended by such employees on program related activities. - Floor premises of common areas and support departments were allocated as administration costs.

-Occupancy costs of \$394 (2012 - \$340) have been allocated on the basis described above. \$162 (2012 - \$nil) of occupancy costs has been allocated to program costs and the remainder has been allocated to administration costs.
+Occupancy costs of \$360 (2013 - \$394) have been allocated on the basis described above. \$151 (2013 - \$163) of occupancy costs has been allocated to program costs and the remainder has been allocated to administration costs.